This post may contain affiliate links which help support our blog efforts. This is sponsored by various retailers.

 Our client, Liz Lentis and I had connected over our love of saving moms time and money.
 Liz is the co-founder of LittleList.com, a site dedicated to introducing moms and moms-to-be to new products at exceptional promotional prices.
-When I learned Liz was pregnant with her second child, a little boy, and tackling a big makeover I filled her in on how our convenient virtual services would be the perfect fit for her busy schedule and time sensitive design needs.
-Since she knew she would be tackling a complete overhaul including new furniture and new wall color, she decided to go with our most popular services rolled into the YouthfulNest Premium package.
+When I learned Liz was pregnant with her second child, a little boy, and tackling a big makeover I filled her in on how our convenient, virtual interior design services would be the perfect fit for her busy schedule and time sensitive design needs.
+Since she knew she would be tackling a complete overhaul including new furniture and new wall color, she decided to go with our most popular edesign services rolled into the YouthfulNest Premium package.

 "The space needed such a dramatic makeover and I didn't know how it would be without the designers seeing it in person.
 But I was able to send send inspiration via Pinterest and the YouthfulNest team nailed it in terms of my vision for a neutral nursery." -Liz